christinazavou/O-CNN/tensorflow/documentation/ocnn_architecture.md

 ###### object classification:
 - ModelNet40: 12,311 CAD models from 40 categories with multi-class labels
 - 9,843 models are used for training, and 2,468 models for testing
-- The upright orientation of the models in the dataset is known.
-We augment the dataset by rotating each model along the upright direction uniformly to generate 12 poses for each model.
+- The upright orientation of the models in the dataset is known. _We augment the dataset by rotating each model along the upright direction uniformly to generate 12 poses for each model._
 - in the test phase we use orientation pooling
+- The loss function is modeled as the cross-entropy

+some findings:
+- the normal signal preserves more information of the original shape and is superior over the binary signal. (comparisons: 1=full voxel with the binary signal; 2=full voxel with the normal signal with zero vectors in empty voxels; 3=octree with the normal signal 4=octree with the binary signal)
+- restricting the computation on the octants only is a reasonable strategy that results in the good performance of the O-CNN

+note:
+- the output of the learned convolution filters is activated when important image features appear. _In Figure 6, we illustrate some filters in U5,U4,U3 of O-CNN(5) by color-coding the responses to the input shape on the corresponding octants._

 ###### shape retrieval:
 - ShapeNet Core55: 51190 3D models with 55 categories and 204 subcategories
 - The models are normalized to a unit length cube and have a consistent upright orientation.
 70% of the dataset is used for training, 10% for validation, and 20% for testing.
-We use the same method as object classification to perform data augmentation.
+We use the same method as object classification to perform _data augmentation_.
 - In the training stage, the cross-entropy loss function is minimized with only the category information.
 The subcategory information in the dataset is discarded for simplicity
 - orientation pooling is used to generate one feature vector for each shape
 - The retrieval set of a query shape is constructed by collecting all shapes that have the same label, and then sorting them according to the feature vector distance between the query shape and the retrieved shape
+- evaluation is done with precision, recall, mAP, F-score, and NDCG

 ###### object part segmentation:
 - The goal is to assign part category information to each point or triangle face
 - ShapeNet: 16 categories of shapes, with 2 to 6 parts per category.
 In total there are 16,881 models with part annotations.
 - sparse point clouds, with only about 3k points for each model, and the point normals are missing
 - _**We align the point cloud with the corresponding 3D mesh, and project the point back to the triangle faces.
 Then we assign the normal of the triangle face to the point, and condense the point cloud by uniformly re-sampling the triangle faces.
 Based on this pre-processed point cloud, the octree structure is built**_
-- 12 copies rotated around the upright axis.
+- _12 copies rotated around the upright axis._
-- limited data ==> thus we reuse the weights trained by the retrieval task
+- limited data ==> thus **we reuse the weights trained by the retrieval task**
-- Specifically, in the training stage, the convolution part is initialized with the weight trained on ShapeNet and fixed during optimization, while the weight of the deconvolution part is  andomly initialized and then evolves according to the optimization process
+- Specifically, in the training stage, the **convolution part is initialized with the weight trained on ShapeNet and fixed during optimization**, while the **weight of the deconvolution part is  randomly initialized and then evolves** according to the optimization process
+- evaluation is done with IoU

+note:
+- since in part segmentation the network makes a prediction for each point, they can do a refinement afterwards